-Facebook • Anytime we make a change to our CPP Calendar, we update the Facebook event too!
+Facebook • Anytime we make a change to our website's calendar, we update the Facebook event too.
 These two resources will always be exactly the same.
 Please RSVP to our Facebook events!

 Telegram Announcements Channel • Every Sunday, we send a three-month overview of upcoming event dates and the Facebook event links for any event happening that week.
 Additionally, anytime an event detail changes that could impact interest or attendance, we want to inform you.
 We try to keep these occurrences as minimal as possible so you have less to worry about.

 Cell Block Pound Night • Every third Friday, human pups, pets, handlers, trainers, Sirs, boys, and friends converge on Cell Block for an evening of gear, social interaction, and having a drink "doggy-style"...out a bowl!
 You must be 21 or older.